-If you are concerned about your child's behavioral health wellness, we welcome you to reach out to your school's Student Intervention Team (SIT).
 These teams aim to ensure academic growth and understand that a variety of factors can impact such growth and behavioral health wellness.
 These factors include but are not limited to: drug and alcohol use, attendance, homelessness and social connections.
-This team can identify how they can support your student with school and/or community based resources.
+This team can identify how they can support your student which may include access to individual or group counseling with a behavioral health staff or a referral to a community based resource.
+The following behavioral health staff members are part of these teams: